Understand the Bullwhip effect with our online Beer Game

 The Beer Game was developed in the 1960s, but the term Bullwhip Effect was coined by Procter and Gamble in 1990.

-They noticed that orders for diapers from distributors and wholesalers fluctuate significantly, even though demand for diapers hardly changed.
+They noticed that orders for diapers from distributors and wholesalers fluctuated significantly, even though demand for diapers hardly changed.
 You’ll experience something similar playing the Beer Game.

 Can you beat the Beer Game?